 Speaking of Dog Days, where did that term come from?

-The brightest star in Canis Major is Sirius (top photo), which rises and sets with the sun and during late July in conjunction with the sun.We, of course, know that it is the earth's tilt and not a faraway star that creates summer temperatures, but I for one don’t feel any cooler knowing that.
+The brightest star in Canis Major is Sirius (above), which rises and sets with the sun and during late July in conjunction with the sun.We, of course, know that it is the earth's tilt and not a faraway star that creates summer temperatures, but I for one don’t feel any cooler knowing that.
+And am willing to stretch the classic definition of Dog Days to Labor Day.

 Ancient folks believed that its heat added to the heat of the sun, creating a stretch of hot and sultry weather.
 They named this period of time, from 20 days before the conjunction to 20 days after, "dog days" after Sirius, -- or roughly early July to mid-August.